PaulLaliberte/Machine/csci5622/homework/feature_engineering/assign.md

 the functionality required.
 Your job is to make the functionality better by improving the features the code uses for text classification.

-*NOTE*: Because the goal of this assignment is feature engineering, not classification algorithms, you _may not_ change the underlying algorithm.
+**NOTE**: Because the goal of this assignment is feature engineering, not classification algorithms, you _may not_ change the underlying algorithm or it's parameters

 It is structured in a way that approximates how classification works in the real
 world: Features are typically underspecified (or not specified at all).
 You, the